Utility workers in a bucket truck repairing power lines along a snowy road with leafless snow-covered trees and a 'Work Ahead' sign.

 Reasonable costs to stage crews, materials, and equipment before a forecasted disaster should be eligible for reimbursement, even if the storm shifts and those resources are not ultimately used.

-Create a Utility-Focused FEMA Unit
+Build Adequate Staffing & a Utility-Focused FEMA Unit

 FEMA should have permanent utility expertise to improve consistency, reduce delays, and lower compliance costs for both FEMA and utility applicants.